573phn/cm-vs-wo/README.md

 This command will reproduce the research and results of my thesis.
 The steps it will take are as follows:
 1. Pre-processes each corpus
 2. Trains the following models for each corpus:
-  * LSTM with Attention
+  * 2-layer LSTM with attention
-  * LSTM without Attention
+  * 2-layer LSTM without attention
   * 6-layer Transformer with Adam optimization with label smoothing
   * 6-layer Transformer with SGD optimization with label smoothing
   * 2-layer Transformer with Adam optimization without label smoothing
   * 2-layer Transformer with SGD optimization without label smoothing
+  * 2-layer Transformer with SGD optimization with label smoothing
 4. Tests each model and calculates its accuracy per training checkpoint

 ### Pre-process a corpus